Updated: Dec 20, 2021

 Perhaps I should have put something different in the subject line.

-But no, I must of been doing it right because I got a rejection letter!
+But no, I must have been doing it right because I got a rejection letter!

 you can perhaps see the reason for my excitement now.
 The letter (well, really it was an email not a letter but you get the point I think) was a confirmation that I was doing things right.